 You will soon notice that each XR meeting you are in has a facilitator.
 This helps us have ordered and efficient meetings where we don't talk over each other or waste each other's time.
 We are all very aware that we are here on a voluntary basis, often in our spare time or between other responsibilities.
 Our time is precious and our work important, so good facilitation is key!

-Some teams have a consistent facilitator whereas other choose to change facilitators each meeting to give everyone the change to hone this important skill.
+Some teams have a consistent facilitator whereas other choose to change facilitators each meeting to give everyone the chance to hone this important skill.

 One tool which is universal within XR is the use of handsignals in meetings, both online and in person.
-The most common handsignals are in the picture on the right.
+The most common handsignals are in the picture below.

 We have many facilitation tools at our disposal.
 Here are some which you might encounter or may wish to use.